 - It's super easy to make, adaptable, and great for meal-prep!
 It does take a few dishes but I promise you, it'll be all worth it once you taste the result!
 You can easily switch the meat for ground turkey or chicken if you wanted.
 Hachis parmentier reheats beautifully, and it's a great meal to have ready to go for dinner on a busy weeknight, or to grab on the go for lunch.

 - You'll first start by cooking the potatoes and cauliflower in 2 separate pots.
 I cook the cauliflower in chicken stock to give it extra flavor.
 Once the cauliflower is cooked, it's transferred to a blender with about ¼ cup of the broth it cooked in.
 Then, it's blended until super smooth.
 You'll mash the potatoes, add the seasoning and cauliflower and mix.

 - The carrots and onions get chopped super small and cooked down.
-Then, the ground beef is added and cooked thru.
+Then, the ground beef is added until cooked thru.

 - You'll layer the beef mixture first, top it with the mash and add a little gruyère on top before baking it.

 Cook onions, carrots and meat.